What is the Difference Between CC and BCC?

 BCC: Ashley, Jimmy, Nikki, Bill, Wayne, Desmond, Kim, All of America

-Dear Person, (Don't be specific with the title since you have diverse recipients)
+Dear Person: (Don't be specific with the salutation since you have diverse recipients)

 You have won a new car from the Blake Sweepstakes.
 All you have to do is reply to this email and send me your banking account numbers, social security number, blood type, favorite color of snow, and what you had for breakfast today to claim your prize.